MicrosoftTCE/fellows-guide/README.md

 ## Updating this Guide

-The guide is served on the gh-pages branch of this repo.
+The guide is served on the gh-pages branch of this repo and written in Markdown.

 ### Installation